 Who does 5G benefit?

-One of the major focuses of 5G is the ability to use wireless networks to supplant traditional wireline connections by increasing bandwidth available to devices and minimizing latency.
-For remote workers, this greatly increases flexibility in work locations, allowing for cost-effective communication with your office, without being tied to a desk in a home office with a wireline connection.
+One of the major focuses of 5G is the ability to use wireless networks to supplant traditional wireline connections by increasing data bandwidth available to devices and minimizing latency.
+For telecommuters, this greatly increases flexibility in work locations, allowing for cost-effective communication with your office, without being tied to a desk in a home office with a wireline connection.

-Additionally, for situations that involve frequently changing off-site job locations, such as location movie shoots or construction sites, lower technical requirements for 5G deployment allow for easily set up a 5G connection to which existing devices can connect to a 5G router via Wi-Fi.
+For situations that involve frequently changing off-site job locations, such as location movie shoots or construction sites, lower technical requirements for 5G deployment allow for easily set up a 5G connection to which existing devices can connect to a 5G router via Wi-Fi.
 For scenes of live breaking news, 5G technologies can be used to supplant the traditional satellite truck used to transmit audio and video back to the newsroom.
 Spectrum formerly allocated to high-speed microwave satellite links has been repurposed for 5G NR communication.

 SEE: The 10 worst things about working from home (free PDF) (TechRepublic)

 One priority for the design of 5G networks is to lower barriers to network connectivity for IoT devices.
 While some IoT devices (e.g., smartwatches) have LTE capabilities, the practical limitations of battery sizes that can be included in wearable devices and the comparatively high power requirements of LTE limit the usefulness of mobile network connectivity in these situations.
-Proposals for 5G networks are focusing on reducing power requirements, making the use of lower-power frequencies such as 600 MHz, will make connecting IoT devices more feasible.
+Proposals for 5G networks focusing on reducing power requirements, and the use of lower-power frequencies such as 600 MHz, will make connecting IoT devices more feasible.

-The same properties that make 5G technologies a good fit for IoT devices can also be used to improve the quality of service for situations in which large numbers of devices make extensive use of the mobile network in densely populated areas.
+The same properties that make 5G technologies a good fit for IoT devices can also be used to improve the quality of service for situations in which large numbers of connected devices make extensive use of the mobile network in densely populated areas.
 These benefits can be realized easily in situations with variable traffic—for instance, arenas and stadiums are generally only populated during sporting events, music concerts, and other conventions.
-Large office towers, such as the 54-story Mori Tower in Tokyo’s Roppongi Hills district, have thousands of workers during the week.
+Large office towers, such as the 54-story Mori Tower in Tokyo’s Roppongi Hills district, are where thousands of employees work during the week.
 Additionally, densely populated city centers can benefit from the ability of 5G networks to provide service to more devices in physically smaller spaces.

 - Why 5G will revolutionize college campus technology (TechRepublic)